ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-08-14-TheAdjointMethod.md

 $$
 which describes how we can obtain a later part of the solution $x_t$ from the earlier solution $x_{t-1}$.
 Are we allowed to do that?
-Yes, because the Picard-Linedlöf/Cauchy-Lipschitz/Uniqueness Theorem tells us that for any tuple $(x_t, t)$ in a smooth vectorfield there is a unique trajectory.
+Yes, because the Picard-Linedlöf/Cauchy-Lipschitz/Uniqueness Theorem tells us that for any tuple $(x_t, t)$ in a smooth vector field there is a unique trajectory.
 The time reversibility of ODE's allows us to equally apply a reverse time (discrete) solution by using
 $$
 \begin{align}